SSF @ Museum of Boulder: Festival Premiere 2024

 virtual reality installation

-This special installation is viewed through virtual reality headsets and is available before the screening (6:45 – 7:30), during intermission, and after the screening.
+The films in this special installation are viewed through virtual reality headsets and are available before the screening (6:45 – 7:30), during intermission, and after the screening.
 To experience this installation, you must sign up in person at the Google Garage on the second floor and then be on time for your reserved time slot!

 second floor (Google Garage)